April 28, 2009

 On October 8, 1946, legendary singer/songwriter Woody Guthrie wrote an eight-page letter to Charlotte Strauss.
 The two had been corresponding since 1945, after Strauss read Guthrie’s autobiography Bound for Glory and wrote him a fan letter.

 That eight-page letter went up for auction on January 15, 2009 at Freeman’s, as part of the Manuscript Archive of Woody Guthrie Letters & Short Stories circa 1945.
 I learned this from an advertisement for the auction in a magazine last November/December.
-It included a page of poetry from the letter, and I was so taken by Guthrie’s words and drawings that I riped the ad out of the magazine and taped it to my office wall.
+It included a page of poetry from the letter, and I was so taken by Guthrie’s words and drawings that I ripped the ad out of from the magazine and taped it to my office wall.

 “And dont[sic] say to wait/wait is worse than to/say no/wait hurts/and a no feels good/wait makes you sick/a no cures you all over/the word wait/works okay/in lots of conversations/but/not/in/our/conversation…”